Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Introduction

 that is, the Koopman operator maps the components of $\Psi_\calX$ to the components of $\Psi_\calY$.
-Hence, to derive a data-driven approximation of the Koopman operator, restricted to $\calV$, we seek for an approximation $K \in \R^{M \times M}$ that satisfies this identity \emph{approximately}, that is,
+Since the Koopman operator acts \emph{linearly} on observables, we seek a data-driven linear approximation on~$\calV$ given by a matrix $K \in \R^{M \times M}$ \emph{approximately} satisfying~\eqref{eq:koop_psi_map}, that is,

-Assuming that $\Psi_\calX$ has full row rank (which is equivalent to strong linear independence of the observables $\psi_1, \dots, \psi_M$ w.r.t.
-Lebesgue measure, see \cite[Lemma C.3]{PhilScha24}), an approximation can be computed as a solution to the least squares problem
+Assuming that $\Psi_\calX$ has full row rank (which is equivalent to strong linear independence of the observables $\psi_1, \dots, \psi_M$ w.r.t.\ Lebesgue measure, see~\cite[Lemma C.3]{PhilScha24}), an approximation can be computed as a solution to the least squares problem

 Direct calculations using the normal equations yield the EDMD approximation

 As illustrated above, EDMD crucially depends on two ingredients: a finite number of data pairs $\{(x_i, y_i) \mid y_i = F(x_i),\,i \in \{1, \dots, d\} \}$ and the choice of the observables.
 Convergence in the infinite-data limit has been shown in~\cite{KordaMezi18} and further specified w.r.t.\ the estimation error (number of data pairs~$d$) in~\cite{Mezi22,NuskPeit23,PhilScha24}.
 The projection error is typically analyzed using finite-element observables as proposed in~\cite{ZhanZuaz23} and extended to control systems in~\cite{SchaWort23}.
 However, the latter only yields $L^2$-error bounds.